vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 }
 ```

 But you should remember that not all browsers know about `@supports`.
-More sad thing, that we are just checking for simple CSS variables, there is no guarantee that browser will understood typed properties.
-To address our check to custom properties we need to use JS, at least for now.
+The more sad thing that we are just checking for simple CSS variables, there is no guarantee that the browser will understand typed properties.
+To address our check to custom properties, we need to use JS, at least for now.
 For example, we can add some class name to the root element:

 ```js
 if (!('registerProperty' in CSS)) {